Loren-Whithair/Chainmail-Redex/README.md

 A repo currently just to store exercises and work we've done in Redex.

-Will need actual structuring later.
+It will need actual structuring later.